-Frustration of Legitimate Claims: When policyholders do not have legal representation, insurance companies recognize that eventually policyholders may get so frustrated that they simply give up.
-While an insured should never abandon a legitimate claim, a substantial portion of insurance industry profits are based on unrepresented policyholders waving the white flag, so valid claims are never paid.
+- Frustration of Legitimate Claims: Insurance companies recognize that eventually policyholders may get so frustrated with claims process delays that they simply give up.
+While an insured should never abandon a legitimate claim, a substantial portion of insurance industry profits are based on policyholders waving the white flag, so valid claims are never paid.

-Interest and Investment Income: If insurance companies can drag out the process of paying claims, the funds that are being held can continue to earn income from interest and investment returns.
-Because of the size of the sums, the return is enormous from maintaining these investments for additional months or years.
+- Interest and Investment Income: If insurance companies can drag out the process of paying claims, the funds that are being withheld from paying claims timely can continue to earn income from interest and investment returns.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].